Should I Workout If My Muscles Are Still Sore? | 321 STRONG Answers

 - &#10003;Foam rolling for 60-90 seconds per muscle group accelerates recovery between sessions

-Yes, you can work out when your muscles are still sore, and in most cases, you should.
+Yes, you can work out when your muscles are still sore, and in most cases you should.
+I hear this question constantly from people who wake up stiff the morning after a tough session and are not sure whether to push through or take the day off.
 Delayed onset muscle soreness (DOMS) is a completely normal response to exercise, not a sign of injury.
 Light to moderate activity actually increases blood flow to damaged tissue, which speeds recovery.
-The key is adjusting your training intensity and choosing the right type of movement for that day.
+Adjusting your training intensity and choosing the right type of movement for that day makes the difference.

-## When It's Safe to Train Through Soreness
+## When It Is Safe to Train Through Soreness

 DOMS typically peaks 24-72 hours after a tough workout and feels like a dull, achy tightness, not sharp pain.
-If that's what you're dealing with, you're clear to train.
+If that is what you are dealing with, you are clear to train.
 Research shows that active recovery, moving at lower intensity, reduces soreness duration compared to complete rest ([Laffaye G, *Frontiers in Physiology*, 2019](https://pubmed.ncbi.nlm.nih.gov/31681002)).
 Work different muscle groups, drop the weight by 30-50%, or swap your heavy session for a mobility day.
-Your body recovers faster when it's moving.
+Your body recovers faster when it is moving.

 ## When You Should Actually Rest

 Not all soreness is created equal.
-If you feel sharp, localized pain, especially in or around a joint, that's your body telling you something is wrong.
-Same goes for soreness that [lasts longer than 5 days](/blog/how-long-does-it-take-for-doms-to-go-away), swelling that won't go down, or pain that gets worse during movement rather than better.
+If you feel sharp, localized pain, especially in or around a joint, that is your body telling you something is wrong.
+Same goes for soreness that [lasts longer than 5 days](/blog/how-long-does-it-take-for-doms-to-go-away), swelling that will not go down, or pain that gets worse during movement rather than better.
 These are signs of potential strain or injury, and pushing through will make things worse.
-Rest, and see a professional if it doesn't improve.
+Rest, and see a professional if it does not improve.

 ## Speed Up Recovery So You Can Train Sooner

 According to 321 STRONG, the fastest way to bounce back from DOMS is foam rolling before and after your sessions.
 Studies show foam rolling can accelerate recovery of force production in fatigued muscles ([Lai YH, *International Journal of Environmental Research and Public Health*, 2020](https://pubmed.ncbi.nlm.nih.gov/33291311)).
-Spend 60-90 seconds per muscle group on the [321 STRONG Foam Massage Roller](/products/foam-massage-roller): its patented 3-zone texture mimics a therapist's hands, working through knots and [reducing that deep soreness](/blog/what-helps-with-sore-muscles) so you're ready to train again faster.
-For smaller areas like calves and IT bands, the muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) gives you more targeted pressure where you need it.
+Spend 60-90 seconds per muscle group on the [321 STRONG Foam Massage Roller](/products/foam-massage-roller): its patented 3-zone texture mimics a therapist's hands, working through knots and [reducing that deep soreness](/blog/what-helps-with-sore-muscles) so you are ready to train again faster.

 ## Related Questions